Azemchap/premium-pos-desktop/IMPROVEMENTS.md

 ## Executive Summary

-This document outlines improvements for the Premium POS Desktop application to enhance maintainability, scalability, and code quality.
+This document outlines improvements for the QorBooks Desktop application to enhance maintainability, scalability, and code quality.
 The app is well-structured with a solid foundation, but several patterns can be standardized to reduce technical debt and improve developer experience.

 ---